aekhatean/store-front-api/README.md

 - ENV -> Is the environment you are running your app on which detmines your database (development or testing) and it is dev by default
 - BCRYPT_PASSWORD -> The password bcrypt is going to combine with to hash passwords. (can be string you wish)
 - SALT_ROUNDS -> The number of encryption rounds (can be any number, ex: 10)
+- TEST_PASSWORD -> Password will be used for users created while runnig test script
 - TOKEN_SECRET -> The password jwt is going to combine with to create tokens. (can be string you wish)

 Now, this project with all of the necessary dependancies can be run from your local device.

 ### Executing program

-Ways to use this API through terminal
+this application runs on localhost on port 3000, Ways to use this API through terminal:

 - To run this code for production: